The Devil in the Dark – Part II

 (*As per the conditions of my will, my remains are to be fired from a photon torpedo tube at a planet undergoing extreme terraforming.
 In the event of my sudden resurrection, my First Officer’s promotion will be null and void.)

 I have instructed Science Officer Alfie to also complete his final requests.
-His will be forthcoming.
+So far, this has been delayed.
 Wolfian physiology does not allow for interaction with many ship systems.
 Keypads are not designed for his paws and the Universal Translator seems to be only capable of translating “bacon,” “play,” and “squirrel!”
-We have a longstanding complaint filed with Starfleet HR regarding this humanoidist culture.
-However, such inequities only drive us to pursue our commitment to the ideals of Starfleet.
-We must understand what happened here.

 Stardate 122218.10